kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Float64} @0x0000000161c60d60
 ```

+When you call this `pointer` function, you are passing in a label called `x` and Julia returns the memory address of the object that was tagged to that label by the librarian.
+You can see that `x` and `y` point to an object that has the same memory address.

-If you did want to create a entirely new object, you can use `deepcopy()`:
+So what if you did want to create a entirely new object instead?
+You can use the `deepcopy()` function:

 ```julia
 julia> y = deepcopy(x)